5.2.6 Collection from family tax benefit

 - fines or costs ordered by a court.

-Before the Registrar can issue a notice requiring Centrelink to make deductions from the payer's FTB to recover a child support debt for a child, the due date for payment must have passed and there must be amounts overdue.
-A notice can have an ongoing effect on periodic FTB entitlements until the child support debt is met or the notice is withdrawn.
+Before the Registrar can issue a notice requiring Centrelink to make deductions from the person's FTB to recover a child support debt or a carer debt, the due date for payment must have passed and there must be amounts overdue.
+A notice can have an ongoing effect on periodic FTB entitlements until the debt is fully recovered or the notice is withdrawn.

 Where a payment arrangement is in place

-Where a payment arrangement is already in place to recover the child support debt or carer debt and the person is complying with that arrangement the Registrar will not collect the debt from the person's FTB payments unless the payer defaults on the arrangement.
+Where a payment arrangement is already in place to recover the child support debt or carer debt and the person is complying with that arrangement, the Registrar will not collect the debt from the person's FTB payments unless the person defaults on the arrangement.

-Collection from FTB does not preclude the Registrar from applying any tax refund that may become available to a payer's outstanding child support.
+Collection from a person's FTB entitlement does not preclude the Registrar from applying any tax refund that may become available to the person's outstanding child support debt or carer debt.

 Issuing a notice

-The Registrar commences deductions from a payer's FTB payments by giving written notice to Centrelink that is in accordance with FA(Admin)Act section 228, specifying:
+The Registrar commences deductions from a person's FTB payments by giving written notice to Centrelink that is in accordance with FA(Admin)Act section 228, specifying:

 - the name of each child for whom a child support debt or a carer debt is owed

-- sufficient details to allow Centrelink to identify the payer and each child,
+- sufficient details to allow Centrelink to identify the person and each child

-- the day or days on which deductions are to be made (section 72AB(4)).
+- the day or days on which deductions are to be made (CSRC Act section 72AB(4)).

-The Registrar will notify the payer that collection action has commenced.
-The decision to issue a notice to Centrelink under section 72AB(3) is an appealable refusal decision (see 4.1.3).
+The Registrar will notify the person that collection action has commenced.
+The decision to issue a notice to Centrelink under section 72AB(3) is an appealable refusal decision (4.1.3).